 Greenville County Rec hosts the Special Olympics for these reasons and many others, offering training and competition in 15 different sports.
 Two full-time Greenville County Rec staffers direct these programs with help from hundreds of community volunteers, making it possible to offer the program without any fees attached.

 Do You Have What it Takes to Be an Olympian?

 If you’re determined to storm the field and show off your skills, have a medical doctor complete the physical exam section of the Athlete Medical and Release Form, a parent or guardian complete the Release section of the Form, and return them to the Special Olympics Greenville office.
 Athletes must be 8 years of age or older to compete.

 Make Significant Impact by Volunteering

 Volunteering gives you a chance to connect with others while giving back to the community; it broadens your perspective and improves your understanding of those who lead lives that are unfamiliar.
 Greenville County Rec is in need of volunteers for all Special Olympic sports — no sports knowledge needed, just a desire to help others.
 If you’re interested, complete the online Volunteer Application.

-Thank you to all of our marvelous sponsors for making this extraordinary event possible!
+Thank you to all of our marvelous sponsors, Caine Halter YMCA, Sportsclub SC, Aldersgate Methodist Church, Michelin, TD Bank, and Top Golf, for making this extraordinary event possible!